MicrosoftDocs/visualstudio-docs/subscriptions/find-my-subscription.md

 author: evanwindom
 ms.author: amast
 manager: shve
-ms.date: 06/26/2024
+ms.date: 06/27/2024
 ms.topic: how-to
 description: Learn how to know if you have a subscription assigned, and how to access it.
 ---

 # How to sign in to Visual Studio subscriptions
-Visual Studio subscriptions are accessed via the subscriber portal at https://my.visualstudio.com.
+Visual Studio subscriptions are accessed via the Subscriptions portal at https://my.visualstudio.com.
 How you access the portal depends on how you got your subscription.
 This article walks you through the various ways to sign in based on where you got the subscription.

 Signing into the portal requires the use of a sign-in ID, which consists of an email address and password.
 Let's look at how to use the various types of sign-in IDs.